Pass law: Summary

-Pass laws date “back to 1760 in the Cape when slaves moving between urban and rural areas were required to carry passes authorizing their travel”.
-The pass laws, “had entitled police at any time to demand that Africans show them a properly endorsed document or face arrest”, hindering their freedom of movement.
-This meant that it restricted where they could live, which in turn then “tied them to their white employers, underpinning a system of cheap labor and humiliating subjection”.
+Pass laws date "back to 1760 in the Cape when slaves moving between urban and rural areas were required to carry passes authorizing their travel".
+The pass laws, "had entitled police at any time to demand that [Native] Africans show them a properly endorsed document or face arrest", hindering their freedom of movement.
+This meant that it restricted where they could live, which in turn then "tied them to their white employers, underpinning a system of cheap labor and humiliating subjection".
 Their implementation over time arose from two contradictory needs.
-The white population in South Africa utilised these laws as “an 'exclusionary' need to obtain political security by controlling and policing the number of Africans in “white” areas, and an 'inclusionary' need to ensure a supply of cheap labor within these areas”.
+The white population in South Africa utilised these laws as "an 'exclusionary' need to obtain political security by controlling and policing the number of [Native] Africans in 'white' areas, and an 'inclusionary' need to ensure a supply of cheap labor within these areas".
 The legislation and practices associated with the pass laws have changed over time.

 As these demands and beliefs changed, so did the rights of the black population in South Africa.
-When the pass laws were implemented at the turn of the century, they “encouraged the flow of labor into 'white' agriculture and industry and to redistribute labour into geographical areas where it was needed”.
+When the pass laws were implemented at the turn of the century, they "encouraged the flow of labor into 'white' agriculture and industry and to redistribute labour into geographical areas where it was needed".
 This process would last until the 1950s, when the government opted to change the paradigm.
-This meant, “from 1950 onward the emphasis of the pass laws has been overtly exclusionary and directed to 'relocating' Africans from 'white' areas and containing them within the Bantustans”.
+This meant, "from 1950 onward the emphasis of the pass laws has been overtly exclusionary and directed to 'relocating' [Indigenous] Africans from 'white' areas and containing them within the Bantustans".
 Therefore, there has always been a tension between the white and black community in South Africa.
-This stemmed from the “efforts to use the pass system to balance white needs for security and labor”, while also creating laws that would allow for the control of “African employment, housing, access to land, and citizenship”.
-Due to these laws, “over 17,745,000 Africans have been arrested or prosecuted” between 1916 and 1984.
-The policing of Africans has allowed for the whites to maintain dominance over the black population for the greater part of the 20th century.
+This stemmed from the “efforts to use the pass system to balance white needs for security and labor”, while also creating laws that would allow for the control of "[Native] African employment, housing, access to land, and citizenship".
+Due to these laws, "over 17,745,000 [Indigenous] Africans have been arrested or prosecuted” between 1916 and 1984".
+The policing of Indigenous Africans has allowed for the whites to maintain dominance over the black population for the greater part of the 20th century.